-Spain country profile - BBC News
+Spain country profile

 Spain's parliament in October 2016 voted to allow conservative leader Mariano Rajoy to lead a minority government, after a 10-month political deadlock following inconclusive elections.

-Mr Rajoy, who became prime minister in December 2011, took on the role of acting prime minister of a caretaker government after elections in December 2015 failed to produce a clear winner.

-He claimed the right to form a government after a repeat election in June 2016 saw his conservative Popular Party (PP) win more seats but fall short of a majority once again.

-He first became premier after the PP won a resounding victory in parliamentary elections in 2011.
+Mr Rajoy first became prime minister after his People's Party won a resounding victory in parliamentary elections in 2011.

 The election campaign was dominated by Spain's deep debt crisis and sky-high unemployment, and the governing Socialists' defeat was widely expected.